freenas/freenas-docs/userguide/sharing.rst

-Always associating extents to targets in a one-to-one manner is recommended, even though the GUI will allow multiple extents to be associated with the same target.
+Always associating extents to targets in a one-to-one manner is recommended, even though the |web-ui| will allow multiple extents to be associated with the same target.

 .. note:: Each LUN entry has :guilabel:`Edit` and :guilabel:`Delete`